MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

    - Assigning tasks and setting priorities.
 5. **Continuous Integration**: Understand and integrate CI/CD pipelines into the development process to ensure code reliability and quality.
+6. **Promoting Growth and Learning**: Foster an environment that supports continuous learning by encouraging team members to enhance both technical and soft skills through hands-on experience and feedback.
+7. **Constructive Feedback Environment**: Create a space where feedback is regularly shared, focusing on constructive input that helps team members improve their work and grow professionally.

 ## Individual Goals